Gwanggaeto the Great: Literature

-Many novels, comics, and games about Gwanggaeto the Great have been released in Korea.
+Many novels, comics, and games about Gwanggaeto the Great have been released in South Korea.

 Games

 The popular and award-winning Korean mobile game Hero for Kakao features Gwanggaeto as a playable character.

 Age of Empires: World Domination, a mobile game produced in collaboration with series owner Microsoft, includes Gwanggaeto as a selectable hero of the Korean civilization.

 Others

 The International Taekwon-Do Federation created a pattern, or teul, to honor Gwanggaeto the Great.
 The pattern's diagram represents Gwanggaeto's territorial expansion and recovery of lost territories, and the 39 movements represent the first two numbers of 391 AD, the year when Gwanggaeto came to the throne.